hamzaashfaque/mylogs-reactapp/README.md

 # mylogs-reactapp
 I was trying to write a front end for blog site app using react.
 This was more of a personal hobby.
+The project is incomplete.

 The app needs to install packages first using a node package manager.
 In this case, I'm using npm.
 Go to `...\blog-progect` directory using terminal and then install packages using